ThomasSpare/Bangrad/README.md

 rows beneath.
 The thought was that the user could then copy the links directly in the results and add in forums to recommend new finds and favorite artists.

+# DEPLOYMENT

+I used Heroku to deploy my site in the following steps:

+1. In settings.py set DEBUG: False
+2. Final git Push from Code Anywhere
+3. delete DISABLE_COOLECTSTATIC in Heroku config Vars
+4. Deploy branch from Heroku

+# Technologies and Languages used

+## Code Anywhere IDE
+## Django
+## JQuery
+## SPOTPY API (python library)
+## Bootstrap

+# Testing
+## As time ran out I did not have much time to write and go through all testing such as lighthouse and PEP8 validation.
+I had alot of technical issues as descibed above.

+# USER STORIES

+As a user I want to search for music and share my finds with others As a user I can Search for music
+As a user I can post links from searches in the forums As a user I can posts comments on threads in the forum As a user I can create a profile and edit it (does not work) As an admin I can create, edit and delete user from the admin panel As an admin I can delete comments in the forum
+As an admin I can delete threads in the forum
+As an admin i can see information about the users in the admin panel

+# FUTURE IMPROVEMENTS

+In the user profile page the user could be able to create more advanced setups.
+For instance be able to create folders, name these and fill these with links to music they want to store.
+They could then grant access to these fodlers or share them with other user in the forum.

+Desgin of forum and overall site could be better.
+As I didnt have the time to properly go through the layout of the forum.

+Add advanced search query functionality to the spotipy endpoint.
+The endpoint in script.js can be changed to search for more specific information for music such as tempo, musical keys, danceabilty, popularity, language, locations and much more.

+The spotify credentials should be linked up so that the user dont need to grant the site permission every time.

 # Special thanks